The Environmental Sustainability Board

 The Board has released the One City Climate Strategy.
 The strategy sets out the key things we need to do to achieve a carbon neutral and more climate resilient city by 2030.
 It describes the dramatic changes needed in our transport, heat and electricity networks, what we consume and waste, our food, businesses and public services, buildings, infrastructure and natural environment.
 The Board, with the support of the One City Office, will now coordinate the city’s progress to make those changes happen.

-The associated evidence base includes an assessment of Bristol’s resilience to climate change, the carbon footprint of the economy of Bristol and a pathway to achieving carbon neutrality by 2030 for the city’s direct emissions.
+The associated evidence base includes an assessment of Bristol’s resilience to climate change, the carbon footprint of the economy of Bristol, a report on consumption-based greenhouse gas emissions for Bristol and a pathway to achieving carbon neutrality by 2030 for the city’s direct emissions.

 For a more detailed explanation of the new ways of working to tackle environmental sustainability in Bristol, see this blog by Ann Cousins, co-chair of the Environmental Sustainability Board.